- Symptoms & Signs

-The kidneys excrete these compounds with water to make urine.
+- The kidneys excrete these compounds with water to make urine.

-They also eliminate excess body water while reabsorbing useful chemicals and allowing waste to pass freely into the bladder as urine.
+- They also eliminate excess body water while reabsorbing useful chemicals and allowing waste to pass freely into the bladder as urine.

-nutritional supplements, additives, and excess fluids without worry that toxic by-products will build up to harmful levels.
+- They allow a person to consume a variety of foods, drugs, vitamins, and nutritional supplements, additives, and excess fluids without worry that toxic by-products will build up to harmful levels.